East Los High

 Parents Need to Know

-Parents need to know that East Los High is a gritty teen soap featuring an all-Latino cast and set in inner-city East Los Angeles.
-The plot approaches big issues like drugs, sex, teen pregnancy, and violent crime in a thoughtful way that's also respectful to the characters' Latino-American and urban culture.
-Likewise, all of the teens' decisions in matters like these have realistically drastic consequences to be dealt with.
-There's no nudity in sex scenes, but the act is simulated, and teens talk frankly about sexual appetite and plans for future conquests.
+Parents need to know that East Los High is a gritty, partially dance-themed teen soap featuring an all-Latino cast and set in inner-city East Los Angeles.
+The plot approaches big issues such as drugs, sex, teen pregnancy, immigration, and violent crime in a thoughtful way that's also respectful to the characters' Latino-American and urban culture.
+Likewise, all the teens' decisions in matters like these have realistically drastic consequences to be dealt with.
+There's no nudity but lots of strong sexual innuendo, including brief simulated sex scenes.
 Street violence is graphic, involving shootings and fistfights that hurt and, in some cases, kill.
-A teen's involvement with drugs puts her life in danger, and some drug use is shown.
-Ultimately the show raises more questions than it answers, but by portraying edgy, realistic issues like these, it encourages both parents and teens to address them head-on.
+Drugs and drug violence are also major themes.
+It's not for young kids but can serve as a starting point for discussing some of these issues with teens.

 What's the story?

 EAST LOS HIGH centers on a group of teens struggling to survive their senior year of high school in a tough inner-city neighborhood.
-The story follows a smart, innocent teen named Jessie (Janine Larina), who balances her hopes of popularity against her desire for a brighter future away from East Los Angeles.
-She harbors a crush on the school hottie, Jacob (Gabriel Chavarria), who's involved with the vicious popularity queen Vanessa (Tracy Perez), until a viral video reveals her true colors and he breaks up with her.
-Other recurring characters include Soli (Noemi Gonzalez), Jessie's best friend; Maya (Alicia Sixtos), Jessie's long-lost cousin who left home under uncertain circumstances; Ceci (Danielle Vega), Vanessa's sidekick who follows the diva's lead on terrorizing their social nemeses; and Christian (Hector David, Jr.), Jessie's attractive dance teacher.
+The story begins with a smart, innocent teen named Jessie (Janine Larina), who balances her hopes of popularity against her desire for a brighter future away from East Los Angeles.
+She harbors a crush on the school hottie, Jacob (Gabriel Chavarria), who's involved with the vicious popularity queen Vanessa (Tracy Perez).
+Other recurring characters include Soli (Noemi Gonzalez), Jessie's best friend; Maya (Alicia Sixtos), Jessie's long-lost cousin who left home under uncertain circumstances; Ceci (Danielle Vega), Vanessa's friend, who follows the diva's lead on terrorizing their social nemeses; and Christian (Hector David, Jr.), Jessie's attractive dance teacher.
+Characters and problems may come and go as they work their way through high school and beyond, but these teens persevere to make their lives as meaningful as they can.

 Is it any good?